kyma-project/kim-snatch/docs/contributor/README.md

 1) Gardener cert-manager issues a CA, TLS key and certificate.
 It stores them as entries in a Kubernetes Secret.
 2) The KIM Snatch webhook mounts the Secret to make the CA, TLS key and certificate accessible through the local filesystem.
-3) An webserver server ist started which exposes a HTTPS endpoint, using the mounted TLS certificate for securing incoming connections.
+3) A web server is started, exposing an HTTPS endpoint using the mounted TLS certificate to secure incoming connections.
 4) Changes of certificates are detected by a certificate watching library (Cert-Watcher).
 5) Cert Watcher triggers a reload the HTTPS server configuration.
 This keeps the used TLS certificates up-to-date even after they were rotated.
 6) Also the CA, used for creating the TLS certificates, is updated in the `WebhookConfiguration` by the Cert Watcher .